Find the Best Things

 ia camping spots

-If you enjoy the smell of campfire, or sleep best in a tent, then the state of Iowa won’t let you down in its wide selection of great camping spots.
-Stretching from the wavy prairie remnants in the west to the sandstone bluffs of the east, Iowa has all sorts of scenery and landscapes to admire amongst, and to help you find the next great spot to pitch a tent.
-Here are the 9 best camping spots in the state.
+If you enjoy the smell of campfire or sleep best in a tent, then the state of Iowa won’t let you down in its wide selection of great camping spots.
+Stretching from the wavy prairie remnants in the west to the sandstone bluffs of the east, Iowa has all sorts of scenery and landscapes to admire and to help you find the next great spot to pitch a tent.
+Here are the best camping spots in the state.

-Mill Creek Park Campgrounds and Cabins
+Mill Creek Park Campgrounds and Cabins, O'Brien, IA

 Mill Creek State Park is a gem of natural wonder found just a short distance from the town of Paullina in O’Brien County, and while this water-accessible state park offers recreational opportunities year-round, the campground itself is only open May through September.
 During those prime activity months, visitors to Mill Creek State Park can pitch a tent in one of 48 campsites available in the scenic park, or can reserve one of the four camping cabins that make your stay a little more weather-insured.